PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `requires_confirmation`

-The requires_confirmation is used to specify whether to send a confirmation message before sending the message of the custom command.
+The requires_confirmation subcommand is used to specify whether to send a confirmation message before sending the message of the custom command.

 ```css
 .custom_commands edit [requires_confirmation|rc] <command> <enabled>